Safe Zone Allies

-An ally works to end oppression and discrimination through support and advocacy.
+An ally works to end oppression and discrimination through support and advocacy by:

-- Educate themselves and others about their own privileges and biases.
+- Educating themselves and others about their own privileges and biases.

-- Stay committed and active in creating equality.
+- Staying committed and active in creating equality.

-- Act as a “safe person” for members of underrepresented groups.
+- Acting as a “safe person” for members of underrepresented groups.

-- Create and promote inclusive and welcoming environments.
+- Creating and promoting inclusive and welcoming environments.

-- Work to confront negative attitudes and unequal treatment of people based on their sexual orientation, gender identity, sex, race, class, ability, age, spirituality, and other personal or cultural characteristics.
+- Working to confront negative attitudes and unequal treatment of people based on their sexual orientation, gender identity, sex, race, class, ability, age, spirituality, and other personal or cultural characteristics.

-- Model self-awareness in their behaviors and attitudes.
+- Modeling self-awareness in their behaviors and attitudes.

-CAPS holds yearly Safe Zone trainings for students, faculty, and staff.
-Faculty/staff trainings are typically scheduled during fall semesters.
+CAPS holds annual Safe Zone trainings for students, faculty, and staff.
+Trainings are typically scheduled during fall semesters.

 If you have a group of 10-22 individuals interested in becoming Safe Zone Allies, please contact us at (805) 493-3727.